-The 2021 field trip starts on Tuesday April 23th.
+The 2021 field trip starts on Tuesday April 20th.
 This is a small-group field trip limited to four birders.
 Plan to arrive the evening of Monday April 19th.
 2021 in Albuquerque.
-Book your Thursday night stay in the Airport Best Western Inn Albquerque.
-The field trip begins with a Friday morning breakfast in the Hotel.
-The field trip ends on Tuesday May 26, 2020 at 5 PM in Albuquerque.
-If you plan on staying Tuesday overnight you will need to book a hotel for yourself.
+Book your Monday night stay in the Airport Best Western Inn Albquerque.
+The field trip begins with a Tuesday morning breakfast in the Hotel.
+The field trip ends on Saturday April 24, 2021 at 5 PM in Albuquerque Airport.
+If you plan on staying Saturday overnight you will need to book a hotel for yourself.

 New Mexico is a spectacular state with an astonishing ecological diversity – wet and dry habitats, wide-open blue sky, eastern plains, grasslands, mountain ranges exceeding 12,000 ft. elevation with wonderful Aspen forests, deep canyons, plus pine and juniper forests situated on the spine of the Continental Divide.
 Birding in New Mexico offers bird species found west of the Continental Divide–Pacific Flyway, as well as bird species from east of the Continental Divide–Central Flyway, which contribute to an impressive birding experience.
 Spring migration for Rocky Mountains will be underway.
 Birds will making their way to the northern nesting grounds.
 Bring your camera to take advantage of the many photo opportunities this field trip will provide.